 Check if you are at Risk

 You can use the free tool called Have I Been Pwned as a fast way to check whether your information was part of a significant data breach.
 Have I Been Pwned searches your email address against a massive database of compromised records and returns a list of data breaches that includes your email address.
 If Have I Been Pwned finds your information in several breaches, then you are at a higher risk of identity theft, and we recommend keeping your credit frozen when you don’t need to use it.

 Freeze Your Credit Often

 How many times each year do you apply for a new credit card, auto financing, or another type of loan?
 Probably not very many, compared to the other days in a year.
-When you apply for credit is when your files should be unfrozen so that a lender can approve your new account.
+When you apply for credit is when your files should be thawed so that a lender can approve your new account.